 What you should know

 “With the pandemic scare still vivid, writing a will has moved from my should-do list to a top priority.
-I'm a childcare worker.
-When you’re caring for little ones — you hold them, you feed them — it’s impossible to practise physical distancing.
-I’m proud to do my part.
-But going to work has been a risk to my health and my family’s, so I’m not taking any more chances when it comes to my final wishes.”
+I’m a health care worker.
+Going to work has been a risk to my health and my family’s, so I’m not taking any more chances when it comes to my final wishes.”

 – Priya, North Vancouver, BC

 We all want to make sure our loved ones are taken care of when we’re gone.
-In this time of uncertainty, thinking about who will get your things is a crucial part of planning, should the worst happen.
+That’s especially so during a time of uncertainty like the coronavirus pandemic.
+Thinking about who will get your things is a crucial part of planning, should the worst happen.

 You might be making a will for the first time.
 Or you might have an old will sitting in a filing cabinet.
 Maybe you’ve since had kids, or gotten married or divorced.
 The bottom line is: if you’re an adult with any sort of assets or dependents, you should have a will that reflects your current wishes and circumstances.